rootstrap/blog/content/How to customize fonts in React Native - Manuela Viola.md

 #### Android

-In android, you need to add this folders into android/app/src/main/ : **assets/fonts**.
+In Android, you need to add this folders into android/app/src/main/ : **assets/fonts**.
 You should also add your `ttf` files to the fonts folder.

-#### IOS
+#### iOS

-In IOS, the configuration is a little more tricky.
+In iOS, the configuration is a little more tricky.
 You need to go to **ios/** folder and open the **customize_fonts_react_native_tutorial.xcodeproj** file with Xcode.

 Afterwards, you need to press on **customize_fonts_react_native_tutorial -> Build Phases** and find the **Copy Bundle Resources** section.